eunkjm/cse15l-lab-reports/lab-report-4-week-8.md

 ![image](failedsnippet1.jpg)

 **code fix**:
 For snippet 1, I think there is a way to make the test to pass with less than 10 lines of code change.
-It seems like the difference between the valid and invalid links is whether or not the pair of backticks is enclosed within the openbracket and closebracket, which my codes failed to recognize.
-Using the if statement with indexes of the backticks and the brackets, I could check if the backticks are inside of the brackets.
-Pair of matching backticks are needed if there is any additional brackets inside of the openbracket and closebracket.
-Otherwise, it seems like the number of backticks and whether or not it has a matching pair don't matter as long as they are all enclosed by the openbracket and closebracket(else statement).
+It seems like the difference between the valid and invalid links is whether or not the backtick is enclosed within the nextOpenBracket and nextCloseBracket, which my codes failed to recognize.
+Using the if statement with the indexes, I could check if the backticks are inside of the brackets.
+If there is additional non-matching brackets inside of the nextOpenBracket and nextCloseBracket, matching pair of backticks need to enclose it.
+Otherwise, it seems like the number of backticks and whether or not it has a matching pair don't matter as long as they are all enclosed by the nextOpenBracket and nextCloseBracket(else statement).

 **In the reviewed repository:**